numberly/flask-stupe/docs/source/index.rst

 ..
-Flask-Stupe documentation master file, created by sphinx-quickstart on Sat Feb 10 19:11:24 2018.
+Stupeflask documentation master file, created by sphinx-quickstart on Sat Feb 10 19:11:24 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Flask-Stupe's documentation!
+Welcome to Stupeflask's documentation!
 =======================================

 *a.k.a. « Flask on steroids »*